There are both personal and professional reasons to become a volunteer crisis worker:

 - Volunteer for at least one 4-hour shift per week.

-- Volunteer for one overnight shift per month in addition to their regular shift.
+- Volunteer for one weekend shift per month in addition to their regular shift.

 - Volunteer for at least one year.